ParanoidUser/yolo/CHANGEME.md

 49 bottles of rum on the wall, 49 bottles of rum!
 You take one down, you pass it around, 48 bottles of rum on the wall.

+48  bottles of rum on the wall, 49 bottles of rum!
+You take one down, you pass it around, 47  bottles of rum on the wall.

 *to be continued...*